WismutHansen/READ2ME/README.md

 ## License

 This project is licensed under the Apache License Version 2.0, January 2004, except for the styletts2 code, which is licensed under the MIT License.
-The styletts2 pre-trained models are under their own license.
+The F5-TTS abd styletts2 pre-trained models are under their own license.

 StyleTTS2 Pre-Trained Models: Before using these pre-trained models, you agree to inform the listeners that the speech samples are synthesized by the pre-trained models, unless you have the permission to use the voice you synthesize.
 That is, you agree to only use voices whose speakers grant the permission to have their voice cloned, either directly or by license before making synthesized voices public, or you have to publicly announce that these voices are synthesized if you do not have the permission to use these voices.